Anna Coleman Ladd: Biography

-Anna Coleman Watts was born in Bryn Mawr, Pennsylvania, on July 15th, 1878, to John and Mary Watts.
+Anna Coleman Watts was born in Bryn Mawr, Pennsylvania, on July 15, 1878, to John and Mary Watts.
 It is believed that she did not seek out formal training for the arts.
 Instead, she moved to Europe for 25 years, working in various studios.
-On June 26th, 1905, she married Maynard Ladd, a physician, in Salisbury, England, and then moved to Boston.
+On June 26th, 1905, she married Maynard Ladd, a physician, in Salisbury, England, and then moved to Boston, MA.
 Together, they had two daughters, Gabriella May Ladd and Vernon Abbott Ladd.

 While in Boston, Ladd's husband was a faculty member at Harvard Medical School, specializing in pediatric diseases.
 Meanwhile, Ladd focused on expanding her sculpting career while remaining the primary caretaker for both children.

-In late 1917, her husband was appointed to direct the Children's Bureau of the American Red Cross in Toulouse.
+In late 1917, her husband was appointed to direct the Children's Bureau of the American Red Cross in Toulouse, France.
 Ladd reluctantly stayed behind until she realized that her talents could be put to good use on the war front.
 She received permission and worked with the Red Cross to go to France to work in Paris's Masks for Facial Disfigurement Department.
 There is no evidence that their two daughters were allowed to travel to Paris with them, likely staying behind in Boston.

 In 1936, Ladd retired with her husband to Santa Barbara, California.
 On June 2nd, 1939, Ladd died from an undisclosed illness at sixty years old.
 She was survived by her daughters, Gabriella May Ladd, the second wife of Henry Dwight Sedgwick (Kyra Sedgwick's paternal great-grandfather), and Vernon Abbott Ladd.